 major macro economic indicators

-- Natural resources (bauxite, sugar, bananas, coffee) and tourism
+- Natural resources (bauxite, sugar, banana, coffee) and tourism

 - Stable democratic framework

-- Vulnerable to external shocks (climate, US economic cycle, commodities)
+- Vulnerability to external shocks (climate, US economy, commodities)